MetPX/sarracenia/doc/sr_subscribe.1.rst

 the original MetPX WMO switch was named after a carnivorous plant on the Species At Risk Registry:  The *Thread-leaved Sundew*.

-The organization behind metpx have since moved to Shared Services Canada, but when it came time to name a new module, we kept with a theme of carnivorous plants, and chose another one indigenous to some parts of Canada: *Sarracenia* any of a variety of insectivorous pitcher plants.
-We like plants that eat!
+The organization behind Metpx have since moved to Shared Services Canada, but when it came time to name a new module, we kept with a theme of carnivorous plants, and chose another one indigenous to some parts of Canada: *Sarracenia* any of a variety of insectivorous pitcher plants.
+We like plants that eat meat!

 dd_subscribe Renaming